Make Your Own Kind of Music: Critical reception

 In an August 14 2019 "Staff Picks" ranking of the 100 Best Songs of 1969 in Billboard, Elliot's "Make Your Own Kind of Music" was ranked at #89, with the evaluation: "Though just a modest hit, Elliot's ode to striking out on your own was a crucial evolution in self-referential pop.
 [In 1968] her debut album [had] stiffed, and... her three-week Vegas residency closed after a single awful performance.
 In this light, the sunshine pop of "Make Your Own Kind of Music"... sparkled even more defiantly."

 In popular culture

 Elliot's recording of "Make Your Own Kind of Music" was featured prominently in the television show Lost, first appearing in the episode "Man of Science, Man of Faith", and was rated as one of Spin magazine's "Best Musical Moments From TV's Latest Golden Age".

+Elliot's "Make Your Own Kind of Music" also has a prominent role in the 8th season of the American television show drama Dexter, being attributed to 'The Brain Surgeon' in an episode sharing the same name as the song, "Make Your Own Kind of Music".

 After a viral mashup featuring "Make Your Own Kind of Music" with a clip from the 2022 film The Unbearable Weight of Massive Talent became a meme on TikTok, the song was used in 46,000 videos.
 It continued to go viral in TikTok trends throughout 2023.
 These trends were satirized on Saturday Night Lives December 2, 2023 episode, with Chloe Troast playing Cass, and Emma Stone as the song's recording producer.